Don't pay too much and don't wait too long for your German residence permit - we assist you on the fast lane!

-1. Blue Card EU for highly qualified (§ 19a AufenthG ) with a recognized university degree and minimum salary, especially for occupations with employee shortages, and also with lower salary requirements
+1. Blue Card EU for highly qualified (§ 19a AufenthG ) with a recognized university degree and minimum salary of 55.200,00 Euro (43.056,00 Euro in shortage occupations, as of 2020), especially for occupations with employee shortages, and also with lower salary requirements

 2. Employment according to § 18 AufenthG for qualified persons, e.g. with the consent of the Federal Agency for Labor (BA), within the scope of international agreements or regional interests, as well as for executives and legal representatives of companies and multicorporate enterprises

-3. International staff exchange (AufenthG and BeschV ) for a maximum of 3 years after approval by BfA, if the employment contract remains in the home country, there is no wage dumping and health insurance according to EU standards is verified
+3. International staff exchange (AufenthG and BeschV ) for a maximum of 3 years after approval by the BA, if the employment contract remains in the home country, there is no wage dumping and health insurance according to EU standards is verified

 4. Group-internal advanced training and continued education, traineeship (§ 17 AufenthG ) are exempt from employment permits for a maximum of 3 months.
 But the entry still requires a visa